-Financing - Non-brokered Private placement
+Non-Brokered Private Placement

-On April 26, 2024, the company completed a non-brokered private placement financing for gross proceeds of \$605,000 through the issuance of 20,166,667 units in the capital of the company, at a price of \$0.03 per unit.
-Each unit was comprised of one common share in the capital of the company and one common share purchase warrant.
-Each warrant entitles the holder thereof to acquire one common share at a price of \$0.05 per Common Share for a period of eighteen (18 months) from the date of issuance.
+On August 14, 2024, the company announced a non-brokered private placement financing for gross proceeds up to \$1,200,000 through the issuance of 40,000,000 units in the capital of the company at a price of \$0.03 per unit.
+Each unit shall be comprised of one common share in the capital of the Company and one Common Share purchase warrant.
+Each Warrant entitles the holder thereof to acquire one Common Share at a price of \$0.05 per Common Share for a period of eighteen months from the date of issuance.
+The Company intends to use the gross proceeds from the offering for general working capital purposes, general and administrative expenses.